felipegarcilazo/affine-cipher-encrypter-decrypter/README.md

 Features:

-Includes simple interface using tkinter.
+Includes simple GUI interface using tkinter.

 Possible decryption of a message without knowledge of the keys by typing 'unknown' in the 'addition key' field.